matloff/worthycsds/README.md

 ## Purpose of this document

-Computer Science is a fascinating, ever-growing field.
-It's an exciting time to be in CS -- but how to make the most of this opportunity?
-As noted above in the title of this document, much of what I say here also applies to Stat majors.
+Computer Science, Data Science and Statistics (CSDSStat) are fascinating, ever-growing fields.
+It's an exciting time to be in tech -- but how to make the most of this opportunity?

 We'll cover a variety topics, so let's get started!